Restorative Yoga: Practice

 Restorative Yoga sessions allow the body to slow down and relax in a small number of asanas.
 Each pose is held for longer than in conventional classes, sometimes for twenty minutes, so a session may consist of only four to six asanas.
 The long holding of poses is often assisted with props such as folded blankets, blocks, and bolsters to ensure the body is fully supported and so to allow the muscles to relax.

 An early disciple of B.K.S.
 Iyengar, the yoga teacher and Yoga Journal editor Judith Lasater helped to popularize restorative yoga, based on Iyengar Yoga's asanas and use of props.
 Lasater states that "you will need" a yoga mat, four yoga blocks, three firm bolsters, three hand towels, three eye bags, eight firm blankets, a broad 6 ft long yoga belt, a folding metal chair with the front rung removed, and two 10 lb sandbags.
 For home practice, she suggests substituting throw pillows, couch cushions, or large bags of rice or dry beans as improvised props.

 Lasater proposes twelve asanas and their variants, for a total of twenty poses, with detailed instructions that occupy much of her 2017 book Restore and Rebalance.
-The poses are reclining or supported variants of Baddha Konasana, Balasana (child's pose), Uttanasana, Downward Dog, Prasarita Padottanasana (wide-legged forward bend), Urdhva Dhanurasana (upward bow), Setu Bandhasana (bridge), legs up the wall, Sarvangasana (shoulderstand), Halasana (plough), Urdhva Paschimottanasana (upward-facing forward bend), and Shavasana.
+The poses are reclining or supported variants of Baddha Konasana (Butterfly pose; Balasana (child's pose);Uttanasana (forward fold);Downward Dog; Prasarita Padottanasana (wide-legged forward bend); Urdhva Dhanurasana (upward bow); Setu Bandhasana (bridge); legs up the wall; Sarvangasana (shoulderstand); Halasana (plough); Urdhva Paschimottanasana (upward-facing forward bend); and Shavasana (corpse pose).

 Restorative yoga is not a fancy way of taking a nap nor is it stretching, which can easily become another way to generate craving, which is definitely not relaxing.
 Instead of doing yoga, this form of yoga does us.
 Restorative asana practice provides a framework for openings of body, breath, and mind to occur naturally over time, without tightening, stretching, or collapsing.